 The Electricity Governance Initiative (EGI) is an international project coordinated by the World Resources Institute (WRI) of USA and the Prayas Energy Group of India.
 The major focus is on the governance of the electricity sector in a number of developing countries.
 These include Philippines, Brazil, Mongolia, India, Indonesia, Thailand, Kyrgyzstan, Tajikistan, Kenya, Tanzania and South Africa.

-The Green Connection is a South African partner of EGI international, and is also part of the NGO initiative, known as the Electricity Governance Initiative of SA (EGI-SA) that focuses on electricity governance.
+The Green Connection is a South African partner of EGI international, and is also part of the South African NGO initiative, known as Electricity Governance –South Africa.

 During the last two years, EGI has analysed our current governance framework, made efforts build the capacity of civil society to engage with South Africa’s electricity planning (IRP2010) and worked at bringing energy activists and political decision-makers closer together.